hashgraph/hedera-services/docs/dev/rebuilt-data-structures.md

 Set<Pair<AccountID, TokenID>> existingRels = new HashSet<>();
 ```

-This structure givnes a small performance boost when checking if an
+This structure gives a small performance boost when checking if an
 `AccountID` and `TokenID` are associated, as it avoids both (1)
 converting from gRPC to Merkle types; and (2), acquiring a read lock
 on the `tokenAssociations` FCM.